MarcoDiModica/HawkEngine_Warhammer40K/README.md

 - Added C# translations for GameObject, TransformComponent, MeshRendererComponent and CameraComponent.

+- Added a simple example to portray ScriptComponent functionalities.

 ## PROBLEMS TO SOLVE ##

 - Some core functionalities need to either be implemented or changed.